 The brand is also working on introducing 300cc+ bikes in India in the future.

 Yamaha India has officially ruled out a return to the mass-market 100 cc and 125 cc commuter motorcycle segments, signalling a strategic pivot towards premium, performance-oriented offerings.
-Ravinder Singh, Vice-President of Sales and Marketing at Yamaha India, confirmed this to a media publication.
+Ravinder Singh, Senior Vice-President of Sales and Marketing at Yamaha India, confirmed this to a media publication.
 According to Singh, Yamaha's current and future product roadmap is aligned with aspirational buyers, primarily young consumers seeking style, technology, and performance rather than utilitarian value.

 “The needs of the typical commuter bike buyer don’t match the philosophy Yamaha wants to pursue,” Singh explained, indicating that the brand is consciously moving away from products defined purely by affordability and fuel efficiency.